Elizabeth Guess

-Career

 Youth and college career

 Guess was born in Athens, Georgia.
 She attended and played for Athens Academy in Athens, Georgia, where she received several honors and awards.
 Guess was a highly recruited high school All-American in high school.
 Guess was a 2003 McDonald's All-American, 2003 Parade All-American and 2003 NSCAA All-American.
 She led her team in scoring and assists all three years and was first-team All-Northeast Georgia each year.
 In addition to excelling in soccer, Guess also played four years of basketball as a point guard and led her basketball team in scoring, assists, steals and free throw shooting three times.
 Guess was named All-Northeast Georgia her freshman through senior years, first-team All-State selection as a senior, honorable mention as a sophomore and All-Area as a senior as well as the All-Northeast Georgia player of the Year as a senior.

 Guess attended the University of North Carolina.
 While at North Carolina she played with current Breakers teammates Heather O'Reilly and Cat Whitehill.
 Guess also won two NCAA National Championships and three Atlantic Coast Conference Championships with the Tar Heels during her four-year college career.

-Professional career
+Club career

 Boston Breakers

 Guess was signed by the Boston Breakers as a discovery player in April 2013.
 After playing only one game with the Breakers in which she provided the assist to the Breaker's lone and equalizer goal, Guess was waived by the team.